Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 Let $X$ be a $G$-set with a $G$-coarse structure $\cC_{X}$ and a $G$-bornology $\cB_{X}$. \begin{ddd} $\cC_{X}$ and $\cB_{X}$ are compatible if for every $B$ in $\cB_{X}$ and $V$ in $\cC_{X}$ also $V[B]\in \cB_{X}$ (see \eqref{V-thick}). \end{ddd}

+\begin{rem} {If $\cC_X$ and $\cB_X$ are compatible and $U$ is a coarse entourage of $X$, then every $U$-bounded subset $B$ of $X$ is bounded in the sense of the bornology: by definition, $B$ is contained in the $U$-thickening $U[\{x\}]$ for any $x$ in $B$.} \end{rem}

 \begin{ddd} A $G$-bornological coarse space is a triple $(X,\cC_{X},\cB_{X})$ (usually abbreviated by the symbol $X$) of a $G$-set $X$ with a $G$-coarse structure $\cC_{X}$ and a $G$-bornological structure $\cB_{X}$ such that $\cC_{X}$ and $\cB_{X}$ are compatible.
-A morphism between $G$-bornological coarse spaces is a morphism of the underlying $G$-coarse spaces which is in addition proper. \end{ddd} In this way we get a category $G\BC$ of $G$-bornological coarse spaces.
+A morphism between $G$-bornological coarse spaces is a morphism of the underlying $G$-coarse spaces which is in addition proper. \end{ddd}

+In this way we get a category $G\BC$ of $G$-bornological coarse spaces.
 It comes with a forgetful functor

+\begin{ex} For {a $G$-set} $S$ we can consider the objects $S_{max,max}$, $S_{min,max}$ and $S_{min,min}$ in $G\BC$, where the first index $min$ or $max$ refers to the minimal or maximal $G$-coarse structure (\cref{ergiowghergregwreg}), and the second $min$ or $max$ refers to the minimal {or maximal $G$-bornology (\cref{ex:born}).
+Note that the object $S_{max,min}$ is ill-defined unless $S$ is finite}.
+We actually get a functor

+{Sending $S$ to $S_{max,max}$ also defines a functor (which we are less interested in), whereas sending $S$ to $S_{min,min}$ is not functorial in maps of $G$-sets.} \end{ex}

+\begin{ex} {Let $(X,d)$ be a metric space with an isometric $G$-action.
+Then the metric coarse structure (\cref{ergiowghergregwreg}) and the metric bornology (\cref{ex:born}) combine to define a $G$-bornological coarse space $X_d$.} \end{ex}

+\begin{ex} {On a discrete group $G$, the canonical coarse structure from \cref{ex:Gcan} and the minimal bornology combine to define a $G$-bornological coarse space $G_{can,min}$.} \end{ex}

 \begin{rem} By dropping condition \cref{wthoiwhthwgreggwregwgr} \eqref{qergoijiogrgqgreg}, one gets an even better category of generalised $G$-bornological coarse spaces $G\widetilde{\BC}$ which (in contrast to $G\BC$, see the discussion in \cite[Sec.
 2.2]{equicoarse}) is complete and cocomplete \cite{Heiss:aa}.
 As shown in this reference, $G{\BC}$ and $G\widetilde{\BC}$ yield equivalent categories of equivariant coarse homology theories.
 As the present paper builds on \cite{equicoarse}, \cite{Bunke:ac} and \cite{desc} working with $G\BC$, we keep using this category also in the present paper. \end{rem}